Beyond problems with yourself and others, society can often be aligned against you.

 - Most of the time, it’s between whites and non-whites, but often blurs into cultural aspects as well.

-- Use a nickname that’s similar to the culture you’re trying to integrate with, or consider legally changing your name to something commonplace (e.g., “Ahmad” in a Middle-Eastern country).
+- Use a nickname that’s similar to the culture you’re trying to integrate with, or consider legally changing your name to something commonplace (e.g., “Ahmad” in a Middle Eastern country).

 - Gender discrimination is usually either against males or LGBetc.

-- Given the taboo nature of asking sexual preference, you can easily claim “asexual” or “trans non-specific”, then revert back to heterosexual as needed.
+- Given the taboo nature of asking sexual preference, you can easily claim “asexual” or “trans non-specific”, then revert to heterosexual as needed.

 There’s never anything wrong with sincerity about your unfair treatment, but never condemn or attack others: